Nancy Rawles

 Nancy Rawles is an American playwright, novelist, and teacher.
 She is a 2006 recipient of the Alex Award.

-Life
+Early life and education

 Rawles grew up in Los Angeles.

-She graduated from Northwestern University with a degree in journalism.
+Rawles graduated from Northwestern University with a degree in journalism.
+She studied playwriting in Chicago with Linda Walsh Jenkins and Steven Carter.
+She later studied with C. Bernard Jackson of the Inner City Cultural Center in Los Angeles, and with Valerie Curtis Newton of The Hansberry Project.

+Career

+Rawles has written three novels.
+Her third novel, My Jim, published in 2005, tells the story of Sadie Watson, said to be the wife of the character known as "Nigger Jim", the escaped slave who travels down the Mississippi River with Huckleberry Finn in Mark Twain's famous novel of that name.

-Rawles studied play writing in Chicago with Linda Walsh Jenkins and Steven Carter.
-She later studied with C. Bernard Jackson of the Los Angeles (Inner City) Cultural Center and Valerie Curtis Newton of The Hansberry Project.
-She is a contributor to the Female Sexual Ethics Project at Brandeis University under the direction of Bernadette Brooten, Kraft-Hiatt Professor of Christian Studies.
+Rawles is a contributor to the Female Sexual Ethics Project at Brandeis University under the direction of Bernadette Brooten, Kraft-Hiatt Professor of Christian Studies.

 Awards

 In 2005, Booklist included My Jim on their list of year's the best "Adult Books for Young Adults".

 In 2007, Rawles received an Artist Trust Fellowship in Fiction.